besher-massri/DocumentEnrichmentService/README.md

-# ArticlesAnnotator
+# DocumentsAnnotator

-This program is used to annotate articles using CoreNLP pipeline.
+This program is used to annotate documents using CoreNLP pipeline.

  In full capabilities, text is tokenized into words which are annotated with POS, Lemma(norm).
  In additionand named entities are extracted from the text.